agni-datta/agni-datta/README.md

----
-title: About Me
-aliases: [About Me]
-linter-yaml-title-alias: About Me
-date created: Friday, November 24th 2023, 00:21:26
-date modified: Friday, November 24th 2023, 00:45:28
----

 # About Me

 Agni Datta is a cryptologist working with SECURE - Centre of Excellence in Cyber Security and cybersecurity researcher who specializes in theoretical computer science at VIT Bhopal University in India.
 He is a member of several prestigious professional associations, including ACM, IEEE, AMS, and SIAM.
 His research interests include various cryptographic primitives like zero-knowledge proofs, multiparty computation, and lattice cryptography.
-He is particularly focused on security primitives for computing, as well as computational complexity and probabilistic proofs.
+He is particularly focused on security primitives for computing, computational complexity and probabilistic proofs.

 ## Professional Affiliation